|

 registration as identified by Jasen and Jones (where

-copyright was in fact registered, which did not
+copyright was in fact registered, which did not happen

-happen for all of these 25 compositions).
+for all of these 25 compositions).

-The sheet music in the tables
+The sheet music in the tables below that was sourced

-below that was sourced from The Tuneful Yankee
+from The Tuneful Yankee or Melody

-or Melody magazine was digitized from a
+magazine was digitized from a microfilm version of

-microfilm version of those magazines; hence, the
+those magazines; hence, the quality of those

-perfect but the music is quite readable.
+music is quite readable.

-Set out below the tables of
+Set out below the tables of chronological listings of

-chronological listings of Cobb compositions is a list of 4 compositions
+Cobb compositions is a list of 4

-purportedly by Cobb but where I have been
+compositions purportedly by Cobb but where I

-unable to obtain any confirming information about
+have been unable to obtain any confirming information

-those pieces.
+about those pieces.

-Readers who have copies of any
+Readers who have copies of any of the public domain

-of the public domain Cobb pieces identified below
+Cobb pieces identified below but not available are

-but not available are encouraged to provide me
+encouraged to provide me photocopies or digital scans

-can be added to this site.
+of those pieces so they can be added to this site.

 1905